roadsnail/ESP32-C6-Relay/README.md

  This ESP32-C6 Relay Module is available from various sellers on the Internet.
 It can be powered and programmed via its USB-C socket.
  It can also be powered from a 7-60V DC supply according to the silk screen printing on the bottom of the module (although I haven't tried this yet).

- I haven't yet been able to find a schematic for the module so I am unsure what isolation existes between the 7-60V DC input and the USB-C socket.
+ I haven't yet been able to find a schematic for the module so I am unsure what isolation exists between the 7-60V DC input and the USB-C socket.

 ![ESP32-C6-Relay_Module](https://github.com/user-attachments/assets/a2984527-bf0b-4460-a53b-7726257bcbf4)